Samagra-Development/telemetry-documentation/docs/overview-telemetry.md

    ### Why do we want to Capture data?

-   When a website or an application starts receiving traffic on their portals, it becomes important to track how all those users are interacting with your application.
-The data of how these users interact with your application front-end can then be used to improve the overall quality of the organization application.
-By analyzing this data, organizations can make their application user friendly and remove any roadblock they might face while surfing your application.
+   e-Samwad is a mobile app currently used by over 100K+ people all around the world.
+With so many active users on the app, it becomes important that we maintain the user-friendliness and quality of the app.

+   The data captured by Telemetry in the form of “events' ' helps the e-Samwad team to consistently make changes to the app that helps increase the quality of the app and provide a smooth user experience to its user base.
+By analyzing this data, the e-Samwad team removes any roadblock users might face while surfing the android application.

    ### What data do we want to capture
    Essentially, we want to capture every action a visitor makes on your portal from the moment he visits it and to the time he leaves.
 These actions can be anything such as: